TITLE XII

 Section 155-A:10

-I. There is established a state building code review board consisting of the commissioner of safety or the commissioner's designee, and additional members appointed by the commissioner of safety as follows:
+I. There is established a state building code review board consisting of the commissioner of safety or the commissioner's designee, and the following members, appointed by the commissioner of safety:

 (a) One architect licensed in this state for a minimum of 5 years, nominated by the board of architects established in RSA 310-A:29.